avleen2356/event-registration-paypal-demo/README.md

 Features
 - User-friendly form for entering name and email.
 - PayPal button for handling payments.
-- Success page after payment confirmation.
+- A confirmation page (success.html) after successful payment.
+- Simple lightweight design using HTML and CSS.

 ---